Honoring our History,

 STAFF

-Zeevelle "Z." Nottingham-Lemon is Founding Executive Director of Cherry Hill Strong, the non-profit community quarterback organization working with residents and other community stakeholders to lead equitable revitalization by employing the Purpose Built Communities model.
+Zeevelle "Z." Nottingham-Lemon, the Founding Executive Director of Cherry Hill Strong, the non-profit community quarterback organization working with residents and other community stakeholders to lead equitable revitalization by employing the Purpose Built Communities model.
 Z., a West Baltimore native and resident, is an innovative anti-racist community servant and agent of change, with a strong record of grassroots organizing and workforce development.

 ABOUT CHERRY HILL